magrilu/magrilu.github.io/_pages/iacv.md

 ---
 <img src="../assets/img/ciclope.jpg" align="right" Hspace="15" Vspace="0"
 Border="0"  width="200" height="auto">
-#####   Politecnico di Milano, 2023/2024
+#####   Politecnico di Milano, 2024/2025

-This page collects material for the Image Analysis and Computer Vision course taught by Prof. Caglioti at the Politecnico di Milano.
-In particular, you will find material for the practical sessions given by  Prof. Giacomo Boracchi and me.
+This page collects material for the Image Analysis and Computer Vision course taught by Prof. Caglioti.
+In particular, here you will find some material for the practical sessions.
 You can consult both weebep and [Prof. Boracchi's page](https://boracchi.faculty.polimi.it/teaching/IACV.htm) for other resources.

 ***